How much snow does New York get?

 Snow produced in the lee of Lakes Erie and Ontario is a prominent and important feature of New York’s climate.
 As cold air crosses the unfrozen lakes, it’s warmed in the lower layers, picks up moisture, and reaches the land in an unstable condition.
 Precipitation in the form of snow is released as the air moves inland over gradually sloping higher terrain.

 Heavy snow squalls can occur, generating from 1 to 2 feet of snow and occasionally 4 feet or more.
-Lake effect snowfall often extends into the Mohawk Valley and inland as far as the southern Finger Lakes and nearby southern tier of counties.
+Lake effect snowfall often extends into the Mohawk Valley and inland as far as the Finger Lakes and southern tier of counties.

 Counties to the lee of Lake Erie are subject to heaviest snow in November and December.
 As the lake surface gradually freezes by midwinter, these snows diminish.

 Areas near Lake Ontario, especially those to the southeast and east, are exposed to severe snow squalls well into February.
 Ontario is deeper than Erie and generally retains considerable open water throughout the winter months.

-In the snow belts of both lakes and the plateau regions of eastern and northern New York, monthly snowfall amounts in excess of 24 inches are experienced in most winters and accumulations of more than 50 inches within 2 consecutive months are not uncommon.
-Much of the total annual liquid precipitation is a result of snowfall in the mountains.
+In the New York snow belts — the plateau regions adjacent to the lakes —monthly snowfall amounts over 24 inches are common most winters and accumulations of more than 50 inches within 2 consecutive months are not unusual.
+Much of the total annual precipitation in New York is a result of snowfall in the mountains.